DocPolarBERT: A Pre-trained Model for Document Understanding with Relative Polar Coordinate Encoding of Layout Structures: Introduction

-Our contributions can be summarized as follows: (1)~we propose a novel attention mechanism that incorporates relative positional encoding in the polar coordinate system; (2)~we pre-train such a model on publicly available data; (3)~we evaluate our model by fine-tuning on several downstream tasks, and show it achieves competitive or better results than comparable baselines.
+Our contributions can be summarized as follows: (1)~we propose a novel attention mechanism that incorporates relative positional encoding in the polar coordinate system; (2)~we pre-train such a model on publicly available data; (3)~we evaluate our model by fine-tuning on several downstream tasks, and show it achieves competitive or better results than comparable baselines; and (4) we also conduct a comprehensive set of experiments and ablation studies to validate our design choices and assess the robustness of the proposed approach, covering generalization across complex layouts, discretization strategies of distances, fair comparison with a vison-free \textsc{LayoutLMv3} variant, attention pattern analysis, and computational efficiency.

 Code, data and models are publicly available.\footnote{\url{https://github.com/buthaya/docpolarbert}}